dblock/code.dblock.org/_posts/2010/2010-04-13-jndi-naming-and-directory-services-with-opends.markdown

 #### OIDs

 You can generate a root OID using [this script](https://learn.microsoft.com/en-us/windows/win32/ad/obtaining-an-object-identifier-from-microsoft) (save the script to disk and run `cscript script.vbs`) and keep adding numbers to it.
-It’s just a globally unique number that identifies an attribute or a class.
+It's just a globally unique number that identifies an attribute or a class.
 I generated OID 1.2.840.113556.1.8000.2554.999999.

 #### Service in Java